junw3i/robot-wars/README.md

 ### Combat
 The probability of hitting your target depends on the distance between the attacker and the target.
 The further the distance, the higher the chance the shot will miss.

+When robot's gun is out of ammo, the next attack will be spent reloading.